axodotdev/cargo-dist/book/src/installers/powershell.md

 * we check if `$install-path` is contained within it already
 * if not, we prepend it and write the value back
     * prepending is used to ideally override system-installed binaries, as that is assumed to be desired when explicitly installing with not-your-system-package-manager
+    * the value is written back with a `REG_EXPAND_SZ` data type, which enables PATH expansion
 * if we edited the registry, we prompt the user to restart their shell
+    * we additionally broadcast `WM_SETTINGCHANGE` to running programs to ensure that environment updates are propagated.
+This ensures you only need to restart your shell, rather than your entire machine, for the "Path" update to be recognized.